Blogs

 A current borrower who takes on a new loan or consolidates their existing loans after July 1, 2026, will be treated as a new borrower and will only have access to the Standard Repayment Plan or the Repayment Assistance Plan.

-For current borrowers, the income-based repayment plans SAVE, PAYE, and ICR will phase out by 2028.
-Borrowers will need to transition into either the current Income-Based Repayment (IBR) plan, which is available solely to current borrowers, or the new Repayment Assistance Plan by July 1, 2028.
+Current borrowers with only loans taken out before July 1, 2026 will continue to have access to the Standard, Graduated, and Extended Repayment Plans.
+However, the income-based repayment plans SAVE, PAYE, and ICR will phase out by 2028.
+Borrowers will need to transition into either the current Income-Based Repayment (IBR) Plan, which is available solely to current borrowers, or the new Repayment Assistance Plan by July 1, 2028.
 Previously, borrowers had to demonstrate a “partial financial hardship” to access IBR.
 The new law has removed this requirement, making more current borrowers eligible for IBR.

 For borrowers in the SAVE plan, multiple lawsuits have been filed regarding the plan, resulting in payments being paused until the lawsuits are resolved by the courts.
 However, the Trump Administration restarted accruing interest on these loans on August 1, 2025.
-Time spent in the SAVE plan does not count towards income-driven repayment plan cancellation or the Public Service Loan Forgiveness program.
+Time spent in the SAVE plan does not count towards Public Service Loan Forgiveness (PSLF) or income-driven repayment (IDR) loan forgiveness or the program.
 SAVE participants can:

-• Switch to another income-driven repayment plan: IBR, ICR, or PAYE until they end in 2028.
-Information about these income-driven repayment plans can be found on the Department of Education website
+- Switch to another income-driven repayment plan (IBR, ICR, or PAYE) to make progress toward PSLF or IDR loan forgiveness.
+Information about these income-driven repayment plans can be found on the Department of Education website.

-• Do nothing and wait until either the lawsuits are decided or the borrower must move to IBR or RAP by July 1, 2028.
-However, interest will accrue, and time spent will not count towards Public Service Loan Forgiveness.
+- Stay on SAVE until either the lawsuits are decided or the borrower must move to IBR or RAP by July 1, 2028.
+However, interest will accrue, and time spent will not count towards PSLF or IDR loan forgiveness.

 Other Changes to Student Loan Repayment